 - Chrysanthemums instead of Dahlias

-- Gerbera Daisies with a dark centre as an alternative for Anemones
+- Gerbera Daisies with a dark center as an alternative for Anemones

 If you are on a budget but still want to have beautiful flowers in your wedding decor, we are here to help you out!
 We have listed expensive wedding blooms and their more affordable counterpart so that you can have your dream wedding decor and flowers on a budget.
 Let’s get started!